Archangels and Fallen Angels

 Lucifer, in Latin, bearer of light, is the name of various figures in folklore connected to the planet Venus (Aphrodite).

-Originally, in Roman mythology he was the son of the goddess Aurora (Dawn).
+Originally, in Roman mythology, Lucifer was the son of the goddess Aurora (Dawn).

 In Christian folklore Lucifer is the name of the devil.

-In the Bible (Isaiah 14:12) in ancient Greek, he is called “morning star” or “shining one” rather than as a proper name, Lucifer.
+In the Bible (Isaiah 14:12) in ancient Greek, he is called “morning star” or “shining one” rather than his more usual name of Lucifer.

-Mammon, taken from the Hebrew word meaning money (ממון); material wealth or any entity that promises wealth and greedy pursuit of gain.
+Mammon is taken from the Hebrew word ממון, meaning money, material wealth or any entity that promises wealth acquired by the greedy pursuit of gain.

-Mammon is portrayed as a beggar; he was allotted the sin of Greed.
+Mammon is portrayed as a beggar and was allotted the sin of Greed.

 Asmodeus is usually portrayed as a prostitute, male or female, who walks with a limp, not having human legs but claws, or the legs of a rooster.